Here's a downloadable link to the current PNER Bylaws

 Section 1.
 Management, Authority & Responsibilities.
 The business and property of PNER shall be managed by the Board of Directors.
 All elected and appointed positions shall be filled by members in good standing.

 Section 2.
 Composition.
-The Board of Directors shall consist of one rider representative for each 50 members or part thereof from each represented area (Oregon, Washington, Idaho, Western Montana, and the Canadian Province of British Columbia) elected by the Senior Members of the represented area; two (2) ride manager representatives from each represented area to be elected by the ride managers of the represented area; and, one Junior Representative at-large to be elected by the juniors
+The Board of Directors shall consist of one (1) representative from each represented area (Oregon, Washington, Idaho, Western Montana, and the Canadian Province of British Columbia) plus one (1) additional representative from a state or province with more than 100 members elected by the Senior Members of the represented area; one (1) ride manager representative to be elected by the ride managers; and, one (1) Junior Representative at-large to be elected by the juniors in good standing.
+The Board of Directors shall also include the current President and Vice President, and the most recent Past President, ex officio non-voting.

 Section 4.
 Quorum.
 A quorum for conducting business by the Board of Directors shall be one-half (1/2) of the duly elected Board of Directors.